IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 ![Serverless APIs Use Case ](images/101-ex0-use-case-apis.png)

-If you provide customer or internal facing API,  especially those that are not under a high, constant load, creating an API endpoint that is backed by a Serverless function should be your choice 100% of the time.
+If you provide customer or internal facing API,  especially those that are not under a high, constant load, creating an API endpoint that is backed by a Serverless function **should be your choice 100% of the time**.

-In fact, IBM Cloud Functions includes API Gateway integration that allows you to create sure APIs and even publish them using the OpenAPI or "Swagger" specification.
+In fact, IBM Cloud Functions includes API Gateway integration that allows you to create secure APIs and even publish them using the [OpenAPI Specification](https://www.openapis.org/) also known as _"Swagger"_.

-### 4. "Divide & Conquer" Workloads
+### 4. "Divide & Conquer" / Map Reduce

 !["Embarrassingly Parallel" Use Case ](images/101-ex0-use-case-divide-conquer.png)

-Serverless opens tha door to performing high-end analytics and problem solving that was previously only for available using expensive services using  pre-allocated server clusters.
+Serverless opens the door to performing high-end analytics and problem solving that was previously only for available using expensive services using  pre-allocated server clusters.

+Serverless offers a low cost alternative to run what are often called _**Embarrassingly Parallel Tasks**_ often needed for Divide & Conquer styled processing steps.
+These include:

+- **Map Reduce operations**
+- **Monte-Carlo simulations**
+- **Evolutionary Algorithms (EA)**
+- **Genetic Algorithms (GA)**
+- **Hyperparameter tuning**
+- **Web scraping**

+Serverless Providers are constantly competing to give each function large amounts of concurrent execution with guaranteed memory and execution time in order to perform such tasks.

 {% hint style="tip" %}
-Analytic workloads are one of the fastest growing use cases for Serverless.
-IBM Cloud Functions has a dedicated [Python AI]() Serverless environment, ready made with the most popular analytic libraries for you to get started quickly!
+Analytic workloads are one of the fastest growing use cases for Serverless especially using the Python language.
+IBM has created the [PyWren project](https://github.com/pywren/pywren-ibm-cloud) to provide libraries and examples that help you quickly build analytic application by integrating data from open source projects like [Jupyter](https://jupyter.org/) and [TensorFlow](https://www.tensorflow.org/).
 {% endhint %}

 If you want to see a tutorial that uses ICF for Deep learning, you may read [Leverage deep learning in IBM Cloud Functions](https://developer.ibm.com/technologies/artificial-intelligence/tutorials/leverage-deep-learning-in-apache-openwhisk-ibm-cloud-functions/).